 The overall objective for adoption of Free Zones schemes in the country is to create an enabling environment aimed at enhancing economic growth and development of export oriented manufacturing in priority sectors of the economy.
 The Authority provides all the necessary support in the promotion and facilitation of export-oriented investments.

-The Authority will ensure that the areas to be considered as Free Zones are gazetted and developed and those already occupied are subjected to approval.
-It will regulate the framework of how Free Zones projects will operate and address infrastructural and institutional constraints to enable efficient export led production.
+UFZA ensures that the areas to be considered as Free Zones are gazetted and developed.
+It regulates the framework of how Free Zones operate and addresses infrastructural and institutional constraints to enable efficient export-led production.

 Policy, Licensing and Regulations

 - Draft and implement policies and actions relating to Free Zones;